15 Best Places to Live in South Dakota

 Pierre

 The downside to Pierre is the lack of A-rated public schools.
 This would be a deciding factor for many parents.
-On the other hand, however, the schools here are still performing well above average; all of the top five schools have a solid B-rating.
+On the other hand, the schools here are still performing well above average; all of the top five schools have a solid B-rating.

 7. Tea